 This approach is applicable to CLV analysis in situations where an ongoing contract does not exist but where purchases can be made at any time.

-For example retail situations; books, groceries, gifts, etc. It is also applicable to recreational purchases, for instance hotels, restaurants, cinemas , etc. and service visits, doctors, etc.
+For example retail situations; books, groceries, gifts for new employees, friends, family , etc. It is also applicable to recreational purchases, for instance hotels, restaurants, cinemas , etc. and service visits, doctors, etc.

 Again, estimating CLV in these situations is more complex but this post provides a robust methodology: Calculating Customer Life Time Value in Retail Settings